Tips for Prospective Students

 Here are some important tips to consider during your undergraduate program:

-1. It is strongly encouraged that you major in chemistry, biochemistry, chemical engineering, or molecular biology.
+1. It is strongly encouraged that you major in your undergraduate program in chemistry, biochemistry, chemical engineering, or molecular biology.

 2. If you major in something else, such as pharmacy or nutritional science, you must take the following pre-requisite courses.